OmoloyinA/WEquilCoin/README.txt

 Pre Requisites

 Before running any command, you need to create a .env file and set a BIP-39 compatible mnemonic as an environment variable.
-Follow the example in .env.example.

 Then, proceed with installing dependencies: